grafana/grafana-app-sdk/docs/tutorials/issue-tracker/03-generate-kind-code.md

 plugin
 └── src
     └── generated
+        └── issue
+            └── v1
+                ├── issue_object_gen.ts
+                ├── types.metadata.gen.ts
+                ├── types.spec.gen.ts
-        └── issue_types.gen.ts
+                └── types.status.gen.ts

-3 directories, 1 file
+5 directories, 4 files
 ```

 The generated TypeScript contains an interface built from our schema.
+Similarly to our go code, there are types for `Spec` and `Status` (and a legacy `Metadata` type),
+and an `Object` type which pulls them all together.
 TypeScript code is only generated for kinds where `frontend: true`.

 ### Generated Custom Resource Definitions